mwjrink/TerrainGenerator/README.md

 # TerrainGenerator

-A terrain generator in Unity using perlin noise and custom functions to normalize the data and separate and blend biomes.
+A terrain generator in Unity using perlin noise and custom functions to create, separate and blend biomes.